Skip to main content

 Fundamentals

 Your body’s internal communication network, a finely tuned system operating through chemical messengers, is being intentionally recalibrated.
 Within this recalibration, a valid and important question arises about the long-term effects on other systems, particularly the living framework of your skeleton.
-Understanding how to safeguard your during this period is a vital component of a truly comprehensive treatment plan.
+Understanding how to safeguard your bone health during this period is a vital component of a truly comprehensive treatment plan.

 Your bones are dynamic, living tissues, constantly remodeling themselves in response to the body’s internal environment.
 This process is profoundly influenced by hormones, especially estrogen.
 Think of your skeleton as a meticulously managed structure, with two types of specialized cells in constant operation ∞ osteoblasts, the “builders” that deposit new bone tissue, and osteoclasts, the “demolition crew” that removes old bone.